dekuNukem/Nintendo_Switch_Reverse_Engineering/README.md

 ### The rest of them

 Still working on decoding those...
 It has to contain battery level, button status, joystick position, accelerometer and gyroscope data, and maybe more.

+## Joycon spoofing

+Right now I'm working on spoofing Joycon with a microcontroller, it's basically a replay attack.
+It's sort of working now but still needs some refinement.
+I'll do a detailed writeup when it's finished but feel free to take a look at the code (it's a mess).

 ## Ending remarks